 Emergency equipment is located throughout TA-54 and includes internal communications, alarm systems, fire alarms, spill kits, and decontamination equipment.
-Area L is equipped with an audible alarm system to alert personnel of a fire or the need to evacuate the area.
-These alarms can be activated by pulling a fire alarm or by pushing the evacuation alarm button.
 The fire alarm pull boxes are located in Dome 215 and are connected to the Los Alamos Fire Department (LAFD) through the Facility's central alarm system at all times.
-Evacuation alarms are located adjacent to the fence line crash gates and other locations in Area L (see Attachment D, Table D-1).
-Alphanumeric pagers, cellular telephones, and/or two-way radios are also distributed to workers at Area L. Employees can be notified of an emergency situation and appropriate response actions through the use of a text message sent on the emergency alphanumeric pagers, or cellular telephone, or by two-way radio.
-The emergency paging system can be utilized to alert workers of an emergency situation as well as appropriate response actions.
-Emergency paging telephones are also available at the facility so that information can be announced throughout the area and personnel can contact onsite and facility emergency personnel at all times.
+Cellular telephones, and/or two-way radios are also distributed to workers at Area L. Employees can be notified of an emergency situation and appropriate response actions through the use of a text message sent on cellular telephones, or by two-way radio.
+The emergency notification system can be utilized to alert workers of an emergency situation as well as appropriate response actions.
 Windsocks are also located at strategic locations to indicate wind direction and strength.
 Fire control equipment at Area L includes fire extinguishers (e.g., ABC-rated, water, carbon dioxide, dry chemical), a dry-pipe sprinkler system, and dry chemical systems.
 The fire extinguishers are available at or near most structures within Area L for use by on-site personnel depending on the size and fuel source of a fire.
 Dome 215 has an automatic dry-pipe sprinkler system that is heat activated in the event of a fire.
 Storage sheds 68, 69, and 70 have dry chemical systems.
 Fire hydrants are located near TA-54-37 and the southeast corner of TA-54-62.
-Personal decontamination equipment at Area L includes emergency eyewash stations and showers.
+Personal decontamination equipment at Area L includes emergency evewash stations and showers.
 This equipment is for use by personnel in emergencies involving chemical or radiological materials.
 These stations are generally located near or inside structures where waste is being handled.
 Emergency shower and eyewash stations are located at or near TA-54-39, TA-54-31, and TA-54-215.
 Waste characterization documentation and SDS are also available in the event of a chemical exposure.
 There are several spill kits available at Area L to mitigate small containable spills.
 These kits typically contain sorbents, neutralizers, PPE, and other equipment essential for containment of small spills.
 In addition to the spill kits, shovels for cleanup are stored in TA-54-46.
 Oversized drums and sorbents are also stored at various locations throughout Area L. For larger spills or other unusual hazardous situations, a variety of equipment is available to emergency personnel.
-This equipment includes forklifts, self-propelled loaders, and other heavy equipment from Area G.
+This equipment includes forklifts, selfpropelled loaders, and other heavy equipment from Area G.